 Given the importance of ESG amongst our stakeholders, the Board has established a specific ESG Committee to ensure material issues are given the appropriate attention.
 The ESG Committee is responsible for implementing the Group's environmental and social initiatives and monitoring their progress.
-The Committee is also responsible for ensuring City Pub Group are compliant with current and emerging ESG regulation, and overseen the expansion of the Group's reporting to include ESG and TCFD Reports for 2021.
-The FSG Committee meets quarterly to review ESG performance across the Group.
+The Committee is also responsible for ensuring City Pub Group are compliant with current and emerging ESG regulation, and has provided oversight for the Group's ESG and TCFD reporting.

+The ESG Committee meets minimum twice per annum and as required to review ESG performance across the Group.
 An update on the progress is presented by the ESG Committee to the wider Board annually.

-The ESG Committee is chaired by Emma Fox, Independent Non-Executive Director of City Pub Group and Chief Executive of Berry Bros & Rudd, and includes Neil Griffiths, Independent Non-Executive Director of City Pub Group, former CEO of Punch Taverns Plc, Clive Watson, Co-Founder and Executive Chairman of City Pub Group and Olimpia Koczut, Health, Safety & Compliance Manager.
+The ESG Committee is chaired by Emma Fox, Independent Non-Executive Director of City Pub Group and Chief Executive of Berry Bros & Rudd, and includes Neil Griffiths, Independent Non-Executive Director of City Pub Group, former CEO of Punch Taverns Plc, Clive Watson, Co-Founder and Executive Chairman of City Pub Group and Olimpia Koczut, Health & Safety Compliance Manager.

 During the year, members of the ESG Committee worked with third-party specialists to understand and assess our impact on the environment and the local communities where we operate.
-The ESG Committee launched and monitored a significant and review of our current operations and introduced processes to expand on existing reporting.
-The ESG Committee oversaw the calculation of the Group's Carbon Balance Sheet (Scope 1, 2 and 3), evaluating the carbon emissions associated with our value chain for the first time.
+In 2022 the ESG Committee introduced processes to expand on existing reporting of our operations to include our top suppliers and supply chain routes, with plans to expand this scope annually.
+The ESG Committee also oversaw the calculation of the Group's 2022 Carbon Balance Sheet (Scope 1, 2 and 3) which has been established as the baseline for developing carbon reduction targets.

-The Committee established interim environmental goals and targets such as reducing our emissions, water usage and waste by 5% year-on-year and procuring 100% of our energy from renewable sources by the end of 2022.
-The Committee are working with the Board to introduce additional carbon reduction targets and establish a road map to be net-zero by 2040 at the latest.
+The ESG Committee introduced efforts to meet existing environmental goals and targets, to help manage our climate-related risks and opportunities.
+For example, procuring 100% of our energy from renewable sources from 2022 onwards.
+The ESG Committee are currently working to introduce specific carbon reduction targets and establish a road map to be net-zero by 2040, at the latest.